Clock - Forestime Big Wooden Clock, Big, Natural Wood

 How moms who work from home use a pumping schedule to achieve breastfeeding goals

 Breastfeeding when you work from home has its pros and cons.
 If you’re a new mom who works remotely, you’ll likely benefit from setting up a pumping schedule.
-Whether you’re an exclusive pumper or using a pump to supplement breastfeeding, a routine lets you keep track of breastfeeding milestones and structure your day.
+Whether you’re an exclusive pumper or using a pump to supplement breastfeeding when returning to work, a routine lets you keep track of breastfeeding milestones and structure your day.
 Plus, a schedule will help you concentrate on either working or feeding your baby, rather than worrying about both at the same time.
 Here’s what to consider and how to set up your ideal working-from-home pumping schedule.

 How many pumping breaks should working moms take?